 Imagine that your eye is like a camera.
-There is a lens and an aperture (an opening) at the front, which both adjust to bring objects into focus on the retina at the back of your eye.
+There are lenses and an aperture (an opening) at the front, which both adjust to bring objects into focus on the retina at the back of your eye.
 The retina is made up of a delicate tissue that is sensitive to light, rather like the film in a camera.

-The macula is found at the centre of the retina where the incoming rays of light are focused.
+The macula is found at the center of the retina where the incoming rays of light are focused.
 The macula is very important and is responsible for:

-In the early stages your central vision may be blurred or distorted, with things looking an unusual size or shape.
+In the early stages, your central vision may be blurred or distorted, with things looking an unusual size or shape.
 This may happen quickly or develop over several months.
 You may be very sensitive to light or actually see lights that are not there.
-This may cause some discomfort occasionally, but otherwise macular degeneration is not painful.
-The macula enables you to see fine detail and people with the advanced condition will often notice a blank patch or dark spot in the centre of their sight.
-This makes activities like reading, writing and recognising small objects or faces very difficult.
+This may cause some discomfort occasionally, but otherwise, macular degeneration is not painful.
+The macula enables you to see fine detail and people with advanced conditions will often notice a blank patch or dark spot in the center of their sight.
+This makes activities like reading, writing and recognizing small objects or faces very difficult.

 If you suspect that you may have macular degeneration but there are no acute symptoms you should see your doctor or optometrist (optician) who will refer you to an eye specialist.
 If you have acute symptoms then you should consult your doctor or local casualty department immediately.
 If macular degeneration has already been diagnosed in one of your eyes, and your other eye is getting acute symptoms, then you should go to the hospital that usually looks after you, or your local casualty department, as soon as possible.